deepset-ai/haystack/docs/_src/api/api/document_store.md

  | get_documents_by_id(ids: List[str], index: Optional[str] = None) -> List[Document]
 ```

-Fetch documents by specifying a list of text id strings
+Fetch documents by specifying a list of text id strings.

 <a name="memory.InMemoryDocumentStore.query_by_embedding"></a>
 #### query\_by\_embedding